Subscribe to RSS feeds Bulkowski Blog via RSS

 The bearish abandoned baby candlestick on the daily scale

 Shown is a bearish abandoned baby candlestick circled in red on the daily chart.
-The first candle is white and it appears in an upward price trend.
+The first candle is white and it is supposed to appear in an upward price trend.
 Clearly I do not see an uptrend in the days before the candle begins, but overlook that, please.
 Finding good examples of this candlestick is a difficult task.
 In my defense, the black candle before the beginning of the bearish abandoned baby has a lower close, so I consider that the beginning of an upward price trend.

 Candle height is not important.
 The second day is the doji, so called because the opening and closing prices are within pennies of each other, leaving almost no body visible except a thin line.
 The doji gaps above the adjacent candles.
 The last day in the bearish abandoned baby is a black candle.
 Height is not important on this one either, just as long as any upper shadow remains below the doji’s low price.